 These patent families consist of different types:

-- Design patents, that detail the structure of metamaterial and other functional surfaces to manipulate light, electricity and radio waves.
+- Patents directed to compositions of matter, articles of manufacture, and devices having the structure of metamaterial and other functional surfaces to manipulate light, electricity. and radio waves;

-- Application patents, that explain how our designed structures can address real world problems.
-These patents cover a wide range of applications, from filtering light, medical sensing, wireless communications, to solar panels, advanced displays, and efficient heat transfer.
+- Patents directed to methods of use that describe how our novel articles of manufacture and devices address real world problems, and that cover a wide range of applications, from filtering light, medical sensing, wireless communications, to solar panels, advanced displays, and efficient heat transfer;

-We have also built a large body of manufacturing know-how: optimized recipes, custom tools and efficient algorithms on scaling up and producing such structures at high volume and low cost.
+We have also built a large body of manufacturing know-how, e.g., directed to optimized recipes, custom tools and efficient algorithms on scaling up and producing such structures at high volume and low cost.

-We collaborate with universities and other companies to develop joint IP or license already developed IP that requires commercialization.
+We collaborate with universities and other companies to develop joint IP, or license or acquire already developed IP that requires commercialization.

 Finally, we own registered trademarks, which protect our products and services in different markets worldwide.
-These currently are:
+These currently include:

-- RML, or Rolling Mask Lithography (large surface area nanopatterning technique)
+- RML® (Rolling Mask Lithography – large surface area nanopatterning technique)

 Features of our Intellectual Property

-We develop our IP guided by four core principles:
+Our IP development is guided by four core principles:

-- IP that is unique.
-We have developed custom processes and intricate know-how that does not exist in the market and is not easily copied.
+- IP that is unique in the marketplace.
+We have developed custom materials and other articles of manufacture, devices, processes and intricate know-how that do not exist in the market and are not easily copied.

 - IP that can be quickly prototyped.
-MTI’s team have background in advanced optical design and modelling, combined with quick prototyping and manufacturing know-how that remain trade secrets.
+META’s team has backgrounds in advanced optical design and modelling, combined with quick prototyping and manufacturing know-how that remain trade secrets.

-- IP that is relevant and commercially viable.
-We focus on real-world applications, not on academic explorations just for the sake of making proof of concepts.
+- IP that is relevant and commercially viable, focusing on real-world applications, not on academic explorations just for the sake of making proofs of concept.

 - IP that is well-protected.
-We started patenting ideas in 2008, and have invested multi-million-dollars to design, setup and acquire specialized equipment and capabilities.
+We started developing our IP portfolio in 2008, and have invested multi-million-dollars to design, setup and acquire specialized equipment and capabilities.